-Funding for the Academic Year 2014-2015 projects is now available.
+Funding for the 2014-2015 academic year is now available.
 Awards are made on a first-come, first-serve basis.
 To increase your chances of being funded, please submit your proposal as soon as possible.
 Follow the mini-grant application process below to be considered for one of these awards or link to our Call for Proposals document.

 Mini-Grant Application Process

 Immaculata mini-grants can fund discipline-specific research in any of the three Colleges for any full-time faculty member.
 The limitations are few:

 The project must include students.
 Students are to be mentored in research processes.
 Applications which include students only as lab assistants will not be considered.

 Satisfaction of standard course requirements is not eligible, though faculty/student research in an independent study setting is acceptable.
 If you have questions about the distinction, we would be glad to discuss your project with you.

 When you are ready to submit a proposal, please call or visit the office.

 Please obtain RERB approval before applying for a mini-grant if you are going to be using human subjects in your research.
 You will also need to gain additional approval if you will be using IU populations in your research.

 Project budget, limited to $2000 (please also include justification for the budget)

 All applications will be peer-reviewed.
 Awards will be made on merit.
 Opportunities for response to critiques will be provided.
 Talk with a current researcher to learn why it is worth the effort.